 My goal is to address inequity and ensure that the opinions and needs of the many are heard as we move into the future of mental healthcare.
 The public deserve to be provided with fair evidence-based subsidies and policies for assessment, diagnosis and care by all registered psychologists.

-It’s time that the disunities and inequalities confronting our profession now are resolved, frankly and transparently.
-I’m not sure of the best way to do that, but I’m certain it’s not happening now.
+It’s time that the inequalities confronting the public and our profession are resolved, frankly and transparently.

 Education and work